lorenzobadas/LowPowerContest24-multiVth/README.md

 | c5315     | 1.0               | 25.32%                |

 The table above shows the obtained results.
-The command was able to meet the requirements for all the test cases, obtaining full marks.
+The command met all the test case requirements, obtaining full marks.

 > **_NOTE:_**
-For confidentiality reasons, the scripts used to run the command are not provided in this repository.
+Due to confidentiality reasons, the scripts used to run the command are not provided in this repository.
 The result files were obtained by running the developed Makefile.